 - facilitate peer education on various interdisciplinary health issues, with a focus on issues most relevant to working with rural/remote/Aboriginal populations.

 We already have some exciting activities scheduled, and others planned for the near future.
 We recently took a trip to La Ronge where we will talked to Nortep students, toured the health center, talked to the Chief of the Lac La Ronge Indian Band, Tammy Cook-Searson, and built and attended a sweat.
 We also have a pilot problem-based learning session planned for students in medicine and veterinary medicine, with hopes to expand the session to include other health disciplines.

-- to increase and foster an awareness of issues relating to the lives of older adults in the community by engaging both students and seniors in knowledge-transfer, interaction, and education relating to geriatrics,
+- increase and foster an awareness of issues relating to the lives of older adults in the community by engaging both students and seniors in knowledge-transfer, interaction, and education relating to geriatrics,

-- to promote and lead in the development of education on aging and the geriatric population in undergraduate programs across all disciplines, and
+- promote and lead in the development of education on aging and the geriatric population in undergraduate programs across all disciplines, and

-- to foster a sense of social responsibility among members of our community, with a focus on the needs and realities experienced by older adults living in this community.
+- foster a sense of social responsibility among members of our community, with a focus on the needs and realities experienced by older adults living in this community.

 Past and future events include database of shadowing and service learning opportunities in the community, and educational sessions throughout the year on topics that include: